dzakiazhari/daily-payslips-generator/README.md

 	- D: Delete the last row of data
 	- L: View the current data
 	- S: Save the current data and leave
-	- C - keep entering info from the last time it was saved.
+	- C: keep entering info from the last time it was saved.

 4. Type in the number of workers who still owe money.